disjunction/dispace/docs/gdd/gdd_prelude.md

  * **driving** - missions can be limited by time
  * **fighting** - a complicated rock-paper-scissors system (range, damage, speed, armor, energy)
  * **exploration** - worlds can be big, and finding "3 flowers" may become an adventure
- * **simple puzzles**, based on 2d physics''' - pushing boxes, using explosion impacts etc.
+ * **simple puzzles**, based on 2d physics - pushing boxes, using explosion impacts etc.
- * **simple stealths** - some missions can be completed by sneaking around the enemies, e.g. using cloak device
+ * **simple stealth** - some missions can be completed by sneaking around the enemies, e.g. using cloak device

 ## Main Features